-As you may have figured out if you’ve read some of my posts here, we are a deeply troubled person 🙂
+As you may have figured out if you’ve read some of our posts here, we are a deeply troubled person 🙂

-We play Jeckell and Hyde with our various alter ego’s, Cyclopaat having the upper hand.
+We play Jeckell and Hyde with our various alter ego’s, Bike Rebel Cyclopaat having the upper hand.

-In the dungeon, the freelancer is kept in isolation – since he’s paying for most of the activities, he is (barely) tolerated, but he has no say in any of this…
+In the dungeon, the freelancer is kept in isolation – he’s paying for most of the activities.

-All of us were born July 17, 1960 in the town of Fontainebleau (France), but as Cyclopaat is king, he will continue this post now…
+All of us were born July 17, 1960 in the town of Fontainebleau (France), but as Cyclopaat is king, he runs this blog now…

-So, I’m married to a beautiful and kind (bicycle) fairy, Paula Pereira Gomes (1963).
+So, I’m married to a beautiful and kind (bicycle) fairy from Portugal, Paula Pereira Gomes (1963).

 If you’ve read about Cyclopaat’s activities, you may start to wonder if there’s anything else that I do, for instance to be able to pay for his excursions.